picoruby/prk_firmware-wiki/Keyscan-matrix.md

 ```

 - In `Keyboard#init_matrix_pins`, put `nil` where an actual switch doesn't exist
-- you have to leave blanks in `Keyboard#add_layer` at the positions that correspond to `nil` as the above code shows
+- You have to leave blanks in `Keyboard#add_layer` at the positions that correspond to `nil` as the above code shows

 ### Split-type keyboard